-“Recent research has shown that your mouth can show your heart health,” said Dr. Bernardi.
+Swollen and bleeding gums“Recent research has shown that your mouth can show your heart health,” notes Dr. Bernardi.
 “In fact, some of the same bacteria found in your mouth can be found in your heart.
 So, if you have high levels of bacteria and swelling in your mouth, it’s wise to get your heart checked, too.”

 Sweating while exercising is normal.
 Breaking out in a sweat while watching TV is not.
 Heart failure makes pumping blood more difficult, so your heart has to work harder.
 To compensate, your body sweats to keep your body temperature normal.
 If you’re having serious episodes of sweating, get medical attention.

 While all of these signs are serious, they take on extra importance if you:

 - Eat a diet high in sodium and saturated fat

 - Have a family history of heart disease

 - Have high cholesterol

 If these risk factors apply to you, it’s especially important to talk to your doctor and create a heart health plan.

 When heart disease goes untreated, you’re at risk for having a heart attack.
 Get emergency medical attention if you notice any of the following symptoms:

 - Extreme pressure or pain in the chest that may come and go